Ethericall-Studio/ethericall-studio.github.io/about.md

 lang: "en"
 ---
 # Ethericall Studio
-The Studio was founded in September 2018, under the name of KryptoPixels Designs Studio.
-Studio's first project was gamed called "Nation in Blood", which I've been working for a year before.
-It was really ambitious, but we took it.
-After not that long, we opened for contactas from abroad, which turned out to be profitable.
-Then there was a little crisis and the project was frozen.
-We returned as the Ethericall and started doing something else - "Monster Cells", which was even more ambitious, but too big and complicated for such a small Studio, so it was frozen too.
-After that we returned to the "Nation in Blood", it was quite promising, but one of our employes attacked the Studio, which closed everything.
-After many months we returned as the new Ethericall with new project - The Warsaw Metro Simulator, but it was closed due to too small niche.
-Right now we're working on new, and hopefully, final product - Fantasy RPG from isometric view.
+Studio was created in September of 2018 under the name of KryptoPixels Design Studio.

+It's first project was game called "Nation in Blood", which was prepared year before creating the Studio.
+The project was very ambitious and we made advancements.
+After not so long, we opened to the people from abroad, which was profitable.
+Unfortunately after some time, KPDS fell after crisis and project was frozen.

+That's when Ethericall was created and we started working on another game - "Monster Cells".
+It was too ambitious for such little and young studio.

+After that we returned to "Nation in Blood".
+From the beginning we made huge advancements, but because of setback, the Studio was closed.

+Many months later we returned as the New Ethericall with new game - The Warsaw Metro Simulator, but we abandoned it because of too small niche.
+Right now we are working on new, and let's hope, final project called "Tale of 7 Lands".

 ~~ Rein - CEO and Founder